-Time once again for the annual Chicago Air & Water Show -- celebrating its landmark 60th anniversary in 2018 -- 'wowing' Chicagoans and summer visitors alike with watercraft stunts and aerial acrobatics on Lake Michigan in the largest free exhibition of its kind in the USA!
+Time once again for the annual Chicago Air & Water Show -- celebrating its 61st anniversary in 2019 -- 'wowing' Chicagoans and summer visitors alike with watercraft stunts and aerial acrobatics on Lake Michigan in the largest free exhibition of its kind in the USA!

 This year, the Chicago Air & Water Show is scheduled from Saturday, August 17 to Sunday, August 18, 2019.
 As usual, it will take place along the lakefront from Fullerton to Oak Street, with best viewing at North Avenue Beach.